 Some words in our rules require a specific definition, these definitions can be found on our terminology page and will be explained as such when it comes down to conflicts.

 Conflicts happen a lot on the islands of RPCLiF, where they could be skirmishes or raids on other settlements.
 Whilst we have rules in place to prevent prolonged conflicts on the same claim, we feel like it is vital to have a war system in place which prevents the prolonged conflicts even further.
 Therefore, we see it reasonable that after an amount of 5 armed conflicts within the period of 2 weeks, either the following should ensue:

 - Make a war declaration which contains a set objective/demands, that is/are reasonable for the other party to fulfill.
 This war declaration should be posted on the forums.
 After this, the other party should respond within a reasonable period of time.
 If they accept the demands made, then the other party may not attack the other party for 2 weeks.
 If they however deny the demands from the other party, then they should give their reasonable demands on what they want from the other party.
 This “counter” war declaration should also be posted on the forums for everyone to see.
 Before a war declaration is posted/is responded to, it should be sent via a ticket for the GMs to check it.
+Additionally all involved claims must submit a War-Rwith all Player Characters that will take part in the war.
+If a name is not on the list he may not participate in combat actions and does not contribute any points.
 When all is approved, an official war has started.
 The changed ruleset for a war and how a war comes to an end can be read below.

 - A cooldown period of 1 week between both parties where they cannot have any armed conflicts between themselves.